ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-GaussianShadingWatermark**](https://github.com/lthero-big/ComfyUI-GaussianShadingWatermark): Add invisible watermark to images to protect your images
 - [**ComfyUI XenoFlow**](https://github.com/jerome7562/ComfyUI-XenoFlow): Implementation of Instance nodes, Replicate nodes, and standard Save UI to improve the workflow into ComfyUI.
 - [**ComfyUI Gemini Pro Node**](https://github.com/penposs/ComfyUI_Gemini_Pro): This is a Google Gemini Pro API integration node for ComfyUI, supporting text, image, video, and audio inputs.
+- [**NoteManager**](https://github.com/Danteday/ComfyUI-NoteManager): A powerful extension for ComfyUI that enables adding notes to many node in your workflow.
+Keep track of important settings, reminders, and workflow documentation directly within your ComfyUI canvas.
 - [**ComfyUI-DAAM**](https://github.com/nisaruj/comfyui-daam): ComfyUI custom nodes for Diffusion Attentive Attribution Maps (DAAM)
 - [**comfy-oiio**](https://github.com/melMass/comfy_oiio): OpenImageIO plugin for ComfyUI
 - [**Lists Cartesian Product**](https://github.com/bmad4ever/comfyui_lists_cartesian_product): Given a set of lists, the node adjusts them so that when used as input to another node all the possible argument permutations are computed.